-One main feature you’ll want to know more about is the blue LED backlights.
+One main feature you’ll want to know more about is the blue backlit illuminated LEDs.
 They are placed behind every key on the keyboard, and have 5 different settings – Off, Low, Medium, High, and “Breathing”, which pulses between High and Off.

-The nice thing about these backlights is they get very bright on the High setting.
+The nice thing about these illuminated backlights is they get very bright on the High setting.
 Even better though in my opinion, is on the Low setting they a perfect level of brightness that won’t distract or overpower your eyes, but will let you see the keys in a dark room.
-The Low setting being too bright was one of my criticisms of the Rosewill RGB80, so it’s nice to see that the problem didn’t persist on this keyboard as well.
+The Low setting is too bright which was one of my criticisms of the Rosewill RGB80, so it’s nice to see that the problem didn’t persist on this mechanical keyboard as well.

 One negative though that will annoy those who are somewhere on the OCD spectrum – the NumLock, CapsLock, and Game-Mode indicator LEDs on the top-right of the keyboard do not adjust their brightness with the rest of the keys.
 This means when the rest of the keys are on the Low setting, the indicator lights are constantly on High.
 The indicator LEDs also don’t pulse with the other keys when in the Breathing mode.
 It’s a small detail, but one that would have been really great to nail.